ThuraAung1601/corpux/README.md

 - Unicode Character Ranges, Linguistics 538, Computational Methods in Linguistic Research, Link: https://www.ling.upenn.edu/courses/Spring_2003/ling538/UnicodeRanges.html
 - Dave MacLeod, "Easy Rust", Github Pages, Link: https://dhghomon.github.io/easy_rust
 - Kasitphoom Thowongs, "What Language is that?", Github: https://github.com/Kasitphoom/ELEMENTARY_SYSTEM_PROGRAMMING/blob/master/22.10.11/WhatLanguage_report_65011328.pdf

+## Conclusion
+- All codes, including test cases, are done by myself and properly cite the references.
+- No external crate, except clap for CLI, was used in the project.
+- I would like to add that all pieces of information (like Unicode ranges used) are also correct.
+- We can extend this mini-project to the corpus analysis library by adding more functions for linguistics features like Part-Of-Speech Tagging.